 Nurses touch almost every aspect of healthcare.
 As such, they are perfectly positioned to identify a wide range of opportunities where the delivery of patient care and the quality of patient’s lives can be improved in healthcare.
-Since the launch of Edison Nation Medical in 2012, we have received hundreds of ideas specifically from nurses that run the gamut of patient care — ranging from the inpatient hospital experience to reduction of hospital acquired infections to surgical equipment to post-discharge home care and more.
+Since the launch of Edison Nation Medical in 2012, we have received hundreds of ideas specifically from nurses that run the gamut of patient care — ranging from the inpatient hospital experience to a reduction of hospital-acquired infections to surgical equipment to post-discharge home care and more.
 The opportunities for innovation are truly endless for nurses.

 How long does it take to see a product go into production?

 For many reasons, healthcare products are incredibly slow to market.
 The time to production varies wildly based on the type of product, the level of sophistication when the idea is presented (i.e., we receive everything from back-of-the-envelope sketches to fully patented, designed and prototyped ideas), the amount of testing required, and the degree of regulation for that particular product.
 At a minimum though, we tell our inventors to anticipate at least a 6-12 month window before their idea would be licensed and another 6-24 months before it would be ready for production.
 And that’s the bare minimum — healthcare innovations can often times take years.